DV Housing Support

 • The rightful owner of the property does not try to evict them or remove them within that specific length of time.

-Speaking with a legal advocate in your area is very helpful to find out if your partner is protected under squatters’ rights.
-They can also tell you if a PO will be effective or what other steps can be taken to remove them.
+Speaking with a legal advocate in your area is helpful to determine if your partner is protected under squatters’ rights.
+They can also tell you if a PO will be effective or what other steps to take to remove them.

 While some survivors of domestic violence want their abusive partner to leave, others may want to find their own place to live.
-Resources that can help include transitional housing, housing tax credits, or financial aid.
+Housing support resources like transitional housing, rapid re-housing and bedlines, housing tax credits, or financial aid are available to survivors.

 Transitional housing

-Transitional housing is temporary housing assistance that can last from a couple weeks to a few years.
-Transitional housing is different in each state and their requirements to qualify may vary.
-The goal for this program is to aid those affected by abuse, trauma, or addiction, by giving them a chance to rebuild their lives.
+Transitional housing is temporary housing support that can last from a couple of weeks to a few years.
+Transitional housing is different in each state and the requirements to qualify may vary.
+The goal of this program is to aid those affected by abuse, trauma, or addiction by giving them a chance to rebuild their lives.
 Though temporary, this can be helpful for survivors who want their own place to live but need help for a period of time.

-One challenge many survivors face when needing housing support is finding the programs.
-Sites like Transitionalhousing.org or 211.org can help survivors find resources that are in their area.
+One challenge many survivors face when they need housing support is finding the programs.
+Sites like Transitionalhousing.org or 211.org can help survivors find resources in their area.
 Our advocates are also available 24/7 to offer insight and guidance.

 Federal financial aid

-Another form of housing assistance survivors may qualify for is governmental aid.
+Another form of housing support available to survivors is government aid.
 Low-Income Tax Credit Housing (LIHTC) is one option.
-This is affordable housing overseen by the IRS where residents pay lower rents.
+This affordable housing is overseen by the IRS, where residents pay lower rents.
 This happens because the developers of these communities received private investment dollars for the construction of the properties in exchange for federal tax credits.

 Other financial aid

-One other option that could help survivors with housing is direct financial aid.
-Some DV programs or other agencies offer direct financial assistance to survivors, which can be used however they need.
+One other housing support option that can help survivors is direct financial aid.
+Some DV programs or other agencies offer direct financial assistance to survivors.
+These funds can be used however they need.
 Although the amounts given do vary, a survivor could potentially use these funds as a security deposit for a new place or to pay rent.

 Finding housing support is a vital part of living a life that is free from abuse.
 Whether you live with an abusive partner and are exploring options, or have left and need housing support, our advocates are available 24/7 through phone, text, or chat.
 You are not alone.